ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_draw_indirect_count.md

 All functionality in this extension is included in core Vulkan 1.2, with the KHR suffix omitted.
-However, if Vulkan 1.2 is supported and this extension is not, the entry points [vkCmdDrawIndirectCount](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdDrawIndirectCount.html) and [vkCmdDrawIndexedIndirectCount](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdDrawIndexedIndirectCount.html) are optional.
+However, if Vulkan 1.2 is supported and this extension is not, the commands [vkCmdDrawIndirectCount](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdDrawIndirectCount.html) and [vkCmdDrawIndexedIndirectCount](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdDrawIndexedIndirectCount.html) are optional.
 The original type, enum and command names are still available